audacity363/realHTML4Natural/README.md

 1. create a route file like [this](web_server/routes.xml)
-2. create a config file like [this](web_server/config.xml)
+2. create a config file like [this](web_server/config.xml) (I would highly recommend to use the [TomcatConnector](https://github.com/audacity363/realHTML_TomcatConnector) inset of this Webserver)
 3. start the webserver with ./web_server/miniweb
 4. create a new subprogram in a natural library which looks like this:
 ``` natural